gremlin-art/nim2_ide/README.md

 ### Compatibility

-  * Not compatible with other Notepad++ plug-in's written in Nim.
+  * Not compatible with other Notepad++ plug-in's written in Nim
+  * Not compatible with Notepad++ auto-completion
+  * No real-time code linting when using Notepad++ "Search > Replace..."
-  * When using Notepad++ "split view" some features only available in current view.
+  * IDE features target the editor tab (with focus) in Notepad++ "split view"

 ## Installation